amthoms2/thedailyprompt/README.md

 * Make mobile friendly
 * Add mobile icon bars at top to display menu depending on screen size

-<strong>Extras</strong>
+<strong>Extras Added</strong>
-* Save responses if the user leaves or reloads the page
+* Persistence - Saved responses if the user leaves or reloads the page
-* Make the app more specific to a single purpose (algos)
+* Made the app more specific to a single purpose (algos)

 ## Contact Me (Junior Developer)